edward-morgan/k8s-scalablepod-operator/README.md

 This repo uses [kubebuilder](https://book.kubebuilder.io/) to  generate code for the CustomResourceDefinition and scaffold an operator for it.

+## Use Case

+Many deployments depend on stateless applications that can spin up and down as demand fluctuates.
+The process of scaling and load-balancing these deployments is a pain when done manually by Ops teams, but it can be automated by the Kubernetes operator pattern.
+While technologies like HPA, KNative, and KEDA do this very well in production environments, going through the steps of creating a simplistic version from scratch is pretty interesting and rewarding.

 ## Deployment Overview

 When in Kubernetes, two `Deployments` live in the the `k8s-operator-example` namespace: the `controller-manager` operator and an externally-exposed `user-facing-server` that listens on a given port.
 If hit, it POSTs a request to the operator, which starts a `Pod` and (for now) round-robin-schedules one `ScalablePod` to bind to it.
 After the TTL has expired, the operator automatically terminates the bound `Pod` and resets the `ScalablePod`'s status to `Inactive`.
 Here's a simplified state machine laying out operation: